Skip to Content

 I find that separating things into small bowls makes it easier, particularly with fudge that often sets quickly.

-Also be sure to line your pan with parchment paper or aluminum foil before you start cooking the fudge, so that it will be ready to pour the mixture into it.
+Be sure to line your pan with parchment paper or aluminum foil before you start cooking the fudge, so that it will be ready to pour the mixture into it.
 This lining makes it much easier to take out of the pan later.

 separate your fudge ingredients